Modes of Data Collection

 - Study 6 was conducted in Estonia, Sweden and the UK in 2012.
 Countries were allowed to select the ideal mixed-mode design given the country’s survey environment.
 Estonia and the UK focused on a web and face-to-face mix, whereas Sweden tested a telephone and face-to-face design.

-A summary of the results of the 6 experiments can be found in the book chapter listed in the sidebar.
+A summary of the results of the six experiments can be found in the book chapter listed in the sidebar.

 Building on the experience of these studies, ESS ERIC is currently coordinating Work Package 7 of the SERISS project.
 The Work Package investigates opportunities and challenges of high quality data collection using the web, capitalising on existing probability-based face-to-face surveys to establish a probability sample based web panel.
 WP7 has the following objectives:

 - evaluate the feasibility of establishing the first cross-national probability-based web panel using the achieved sample from existing cross-sectional surveys;